 There's so much to see and do in the city you could easily stretch out your stay for a couple of nights.
 Take in the sobering Vietnam Veterans Memorial Wall, head out to the Air and Space Museum or visit the National Museum of African American History and Culture on Constitution Avenue.

-After hours on the road and with so many sights to visit you're going to need a comfortable hotel in the right location, and the Hamilton Hotel - Washington DC makes the perfect choice.
-With valet parking available you won't even need to worry about finding somewhere to leave your vehicle.
+After hours on the road and with so many sights to visit you're going to need a comfortable hotel in the right location, and Lyle DC makes the perfect choice.
+Just a short walk from Dupont Circle, you will be located right in the heart of action.

-It's just around the corner from the White House, and has two metro stations in easy access, so you'll be able to make use of every minute of your stay in town.
-And if you have any energy left after a busy day in the city, you can take advantage of the 24-hour fitness center too.
+The hotel is just a short drive from both the White House and the National Mall, so you'll be able to make use of every minute of your stay in town.
+And if you have any energy left after a busy day in the city, you can take advantage of the fantastic on-site restaurant as well.

 Explore the Blue Ridge Mountains at Blowing Rock